dentarg/auth0-blog/_posts/2018-03-27-using-python-flask-and-angular-to-build-modern-web-apps-part-3.markdown

 ## Migrating Databases with Alembic

 After dealing with authorization and roles, you will want to improve your application adding new features.
 As adding new features usually means making changes to your database (so it can support these new features), you will need a database migration tool to upgrade the database schema.
 Why?
-Mainly because you don't want to loose your data when upgrading and because you want to keep track of the changes in the long run.
+Mainly because you don't want to lose your data when upgrading and because you want to keep track of the changes in the long run.

 So, in this section, you are going to learn about [Alembic, a migration tool developed by the author of SQLAlchemy](http://alembic.zzzcomputing.com/en/latest/).
 As you will see, its usage is quite simple.
 First, you will need to install the `alembic` package in your Python application: